What Does Optimistic Mean?

-- Being an optimist means that you hope and expect events and plans to turn out well, and that you look with a smile on the future.
+- Optimistic – being an optimist, means that you hope and expect favorable outcomes, and that you look with a smile on the future.

 A balanced optimist looks at reality, acknowledge the difficulties and obstacles, but is not discouraged by them.
 A balanced optimist can see the good and the bad, but at the same time, expects success, and puts forth effort to make things turn out well.

 This state of mind is most important for success, for improving your life, for good relationships, and getting over difficulties and obstacles.